-The aftermath of Cape Girardeau's graduation shooting: What went wrong...
+Aftermath of Cape Girardeau’s graduation shooting: What went wrong, wh...

 The Southeast Missourian has examined certain elements of security and response relating to the graduation shooting.
 The newspaper issued records requests and conducted several interviews seeking to understand why metal detectors were not in use at the graduation ceremony; who was ultimately in charge of providing security at the event; and why officials reacted the way they did in the moments after the shot was heard.
 Among the newspaper’s findings:

-• Officials with the school district and Show Me Center said they had no reason to believe that there would be gun violence at the graduation ceremony.
+• Officials with the school district and at the Show Me Center said they had no reason to believe there would be gun violence at the graduation ceremony.

-• Both the school district and the Show Me Center had access to handheld metal detecting wands but did not discuss using them for the graduation ceremony.
+• Both the school district and the Show Me Center had access to hand-held metal-detecting wands but did not discuss using them for the graduation ceremony.

 • The routine contract used for tenants of the Show Me Center did not list metal detectors as being available to the district.

-• School resource officers engaged with the individuals involved in the shooting in about 20 seconds after the gunshot.
+• School resource officers engaged with the individuals involved in the shooting about 20 seconds after the gunshot.

 • The appointed board in charge of setting policy at the Show Me Center has not met in four years and has not met since the shooting.

-• Cape Girardeau School District officials plan to have next year’s graduation at one of its facilities, to ensure better security.
+• Cape Girardeau Public Schools officials plan to have next year’s graduation at one of its facilities, to ensure better security.

 • Officials associated with the school district assert the superintendent acted appropriately in asking for the crowd to remain calm and seated rather than evacuate immediately.

-Four days after the shooting, the Cape Girardeau School District issued a statement:
+Four days after the shooting, Cape Girardeau Public Schools issued a statement:

 “Without interruption, we have hosted graduation at various locations throughout the years, including the Show-Me Center,” the district said.
 “We had no reason to believe that heightened security would be necessary.
 The safety of our students, their families, and our staff is always our top priority, and we are continuously evaluating the situation.”